castoredc/castoRedc/README.md

 ## Missing data

 In the package, user missing data is handled in the following way.
-For non-numeric variables, they are represented by \##\_USER_MISSING_XX## where XX indicates the type of missing data.
+For date variables, they are represented by 31-12-29XX, where XX (95-99) indicates the type of missing data.
 For numeric variables, they are represented by the values -99 to -95, where 95 to 99 represent the type of missing data in Castor.
+For non-numeric variables, they are represented by \##\_USER_MISSING_XX## where XX (95-99) indicates the type of missing data.

 ## Testing